 Yohji Yamamoto

-Japanese designer Yohji Yamamoto holds a prominent position in men’s minimalist fashion.
+Japanese designer Yohji Yamamoto is prominent in men’s minimalist fashion.
 He’s known for his oversized silhouettes and devotion to black, creating an aesthetic that feels both stark and profound.

 Yamamoto’s designs draw heavily from traditional Japanese clothing, with garments that often resemble kimonos or samurai outfits.
 His style gives a new definition to minimalism, expressing a distinctive, elegant simplicity that never feels drab or lifeless.